mayadata-io/director-charts/1.0.0/README.md

 This chart bootstraps MayaOnprem on a [Kubernetes](http://kubernetes.io) cluster using the [Helm](https://helm.sh) package manager.

 ## Prerequisites
-- Kubernetes 1.11.0+ with RBAC enabled
+- Kubernetes 1.12.0+ with RBAC enabled.
-- iSCSI PV support in the underlying infrastructure
+- iSCSI PV support in the underlying infrastructure.
+- Deploy openebs(0.9.0 and above) and create a storagepoolclaim using external disks and create a storageClass name cstor-storage-class.
+- Create a github Oauth app and have the client id,secret and auth enable ready.
-- Create a secret with docker registry credentials and use it during helm install as parameter for value 'dockersecret'
+- Create a secret with docker registry credentials and use it during helm install as parameter for value 'dockersecret'.

 ## Installing MayaOnprem
 ```